 Besides, poor fluency is not a dilemma that can be rectified with a few mini-lessons.
 It’s also important to note that it’s really not necessary to address fluency in the regular education classroom if it doesn’t impede students’ comprehension.
 Instead, teachers should recommend students who struggle with fluency for intervention services.
 If your school has a reading or literacy specialist or an RTI team, fill them in on your observations.

 Still, some secondary institutes don’t have the luxury of employing specialists.
 So, what can teachers do in their classrooms to support students who struggle with fluency?
+What advice can we offer parents so that they can also work with their children at home?

 CHOOSE APPROPRIATE TEXTS